John F. Kelly: White House chief of staff

-When Trump arrived in Singapore in June 2018 for the North Korea–United States summit, the New York Times reported that Kelly had told a recent group of visiting senators the White House was "a miserable place to work."
-The reported comment renewed months-long speculation that Kelly would resign from his job of White House Chief of Staff.
+When Trump arrived in Singapore in June 2018 for the North Korea–United States summit, The New York Times reported that Kelly had told a recent group of visiting American senators that the White House was "a miserable place to work."
+The reported comment renewed months-long speculation that Kelly would resign from his job as White House chief of staff.

 According to several news outlets in early 2018, Kelly's influence in the White House had been diminished and Trump made several key decisions without his presence.
 On December 7, 2018, CNN and others reported that Kelly and Trump were no longer on speaking terms and that Kelly was expected to resign in the coming days.
 On December 8, Trump announced that Kelly would be leaving at the end of the year.
-On December 14, 2018, the White House announced that Mick Mulvaney would replace John Kelly as the White House Chief of Staff.
+On December 14, 2018, the White House announced that Mick Mulvaney would replace John Kelly as the White House chief of staff.

-On the day after the 2021 United States Capitol attack, Kelly said he supported Trump's removal from office by use of the 25th Amendment, adding, "What happened on Capitol Hill yesterday is a direct result of his poisoning the minds of people with the lies and the frauds."
+On the day after the 2021 United States Capitol attack, Kelly said he supported Trump's removal from office by use of the Twenty-fifth Amendment to the United States Constitution, adding, "What happened on Capitol Hill yesterday is a direct result of his poisoning the minds of people with the lies and the frauds."

+Kelly released a statement in October 2023 confirming much of the 2020 reporting by Jeffrey Goldberg that Trump had expressed disdain for veterans and American servicemembers killed in action.
+Kelly harshly condemned Trump in several respects, characterizing him as "a person that has nothing but contempt for our democratic institutions, our Constitution, and the rule of law."

+In an October 2024 interview with Michael S. Schmidt of The New York Times, Kelly again remarked on Trump's recent comments about using the military against the "enemy within" the United States.
+Kelly said Trump met the definition of a fascist, would govern like a dictator if allowed, and had no understanding of the Constitution or the concept of rule of law.
+He confirmed previous reports that Trump had made admiring statements about Adolf Hitler and had expressed contempt for disabled veterans and those who had died.
+He said Trump wrongly believed that the uniformed and retired senior generals he brought in to work for him would be loyal to him above all else, including the Constitution.